 Updated October 28, 2016 with a nesting of Omphalosaurus as a sister to Largocephalosaurus, an aquatic diapsid, basal to enaliosauria.

-Omphalosaurus nevadanus is an enigmatic marine reptile.
+Omphalosaurus nevadanus is a formerly enigmatic marine reptile.

 Meriam (1906, 1908, 1911) erected the genus based on a fragmentary skull with two associated vertebrae from the middle Triassic of Nevada.
 He considered it a distinct sort of reptile possibly related to placodonts or rhynchosaurs based on the button-like and disordered dentition.